Raglaim/I2CS_Ex1/README.md

 * <span style="color:cyan">length</span> - Given a polynomial function (p), a range [x1,x2] and an integer with the number (n) of sample points.
 This function computes an approximation of the length of the function between f(x1) and f(x2) using n inner sample points and computing the segment-path between them. assuming x1 < x2.
 This function should be implemented iteratively (none recursive).

+* <span style="color:cyan">area</span> - Given two polynomial functions (p1,p2), a range [x1,x2] and an integer representing the number of Trapezoids between the functions (number of samples in on each polynom).
+This function computes an approximation of the area between the polynomial functions within the x-range.

 * <span style="color:cyan">getPolynomFromString</span> - This function computes the array representation of a polynomial function from a String representation.

 * <span style="color:cyan">add</span> - This function computes the polynomial function which is the sum of two polynomial functions (p1,p2).